dwhiffing/fury/content/aar/nf/nf35_aj/body.md

 bringing the total sunk up to 6, including one each by TG De Ruyter and TG Algonquin.
 The most alarming is when SSMs start erupting out of the water E of TG20, just as an air battle is heating up overhead.
-"OMG, Oscar, Oscar\!" wails the admiral, until his bridge crew point out the missiles are too slow and too few.
+"OMG, Oscar, Oscar!" wails the admiral, until his bridge crew point out the missiles are too slow and too few.
 Some of the launching fighters dip down and neatly intercept the missiles before they get much further, and an S-3 is sent to deal with the Charlie.